-- A Short Extension normally for 5 working days, (not available for a resit attempt); - Suspension of study for a period of up to 2 years; - Alternatively, if your problems are exceptional and outside your control, you can apply for Mitigating Circumstances.
+- A Short Extension Normally for 5 working days, usually for one module only (not available for a resit attempt); - Suspension of study for a period of up to 2 years; - Alternatively, if your problems are exceptional and outside your control, you can apply for Mitigating Circumstances.

 If you realise that you are not going to meet the agreed deadline date because of illness or other exceptional circumstance, you must request an extension using the appropriate form.
-It is important to note that an extension will only be granted when it is clear that exceptional circumstances are prevented you from completing your work on time.
+It is important to note that an extension will only be granted when it is clear that exceptional circumstances are preventing you from completing your work on time.
 Please make sure that you follow the guidance provided on the form and attach appropriate evidence.
 Please see the Student Guide to Extensions and Mitigation for full details.